tanaybasak/designsystem/scss/components/header/readme.md

 ##### Triggers

-Snippet of header
+Snippet of header trigger

 ##### HTML

-Snippet of header
+Snippet of header html